StefanSchroeder/ttfsample/README.md

 This will create a file "FreeSansBold.ttf.png" in the png/ directory which must exist.

+The name of the font will always be included printed with a boring font, by default GNU FreeSansBold, but changable, that is always readable, even if the font has only symbols.

 Have a look at the Makefile for more examples.

 Author: Stefan Schröder, 2019